-Corporate Venture Capital as an Ex-Ante Evaluation Mechanism in the Market for Technology
+Corporate Venture Capital as a Real Option in the Markets for Technology

 Scheller College of Business, Georgia Tech